Skip to main content

 }

-1. Create an IAM Policy to allow Styra DAS access to S3 buckets.
+4. Create an IAM Policy to allow Styra DAS to create and manage DynamoDB tables, indexes, and records.
 Replace the variables in the following policy template, then add it to a new IAM Policy in your AWS Account.
-The IAM policy will be referred to as STYRA_S3_READ_POLICY going forward.
+The IAM policy will be referred to as STYRA_DYNAMODB_ACCESS_POLICY going forward.

 {